kvpreethi/HCL-AI-Data-Advisor-For-HCL-Workload-Automation/README.md

 ``WEB_CONCURRENCY=6`` - Number of workers of the web server.
 The more they are, the more there is parallelism (and the more RAM is consumed).
 Suggested value: 2 x <number_of_cores> + 1

-``OPENSSL_PASSWORD=`` - mandatory - this password will be used to generate an encryption key to hide the OpenMetrics server (such as HCL Workload Automation engine) credentials.
+``OPENSSL_PASSWORD=`` - mandatory - this password will be used to generate an encryption key to hide the Workload Automation server credentials.
+(According to ISO, passwords must be encrypted inside the database).

 ### aida-ad
 ``AIDA_UI_URL: "https://aida-ip:9432/"`` - aida UI url